 Tuition and entrance fees are based on ten monthly payments beginning at registration and ending with the final payment on May 10.
 All payments are due by the 10th of each month.
-A coupon book will be provided, and the coupon should accompany payment each month.
 A statement will not be issued unless the account becomes delinquent.

 - 1. Constituent Tuition: Constituents are individuals who are members of churches that share in the operation of CLE.
 The tuition rate reflects a subsidy from their member church. - 2.
 Non-constituent Tuition: Non-constituents are individuals who are not members of the constituent churches and are responsible for their full tuition. - 3.
 Early payment: Current accounts paid by the 1st of each month will receive a 3% discount.
 Full year-in advance payments paid by the first day of school receive a 5% discount. - 4.
 Delinquent accounts: If an account becomes more than 30 days past due, a reminder letter will be sent from the school treasurer.
 If an account reaches 60 days past due, the case will be brought before the finance committee to determine how to proceed.
-The finance committee includes the following individuals: Chairperson, Vice-Chairperson, Principal, Treasurer, Assistant Treasurer, and other school board members as the school board may appoint. - 5.
-Previous Balances: All previous balances shall be paid in full before the student may begin the next school year or a signed financial plan is provided and approved by the finance committee.
+The finance committee includes the following individuals: Chairperson, Vice-Chairperson, Principal, Treasurer, Assistant Treasurer, and other school board members as the school board may appoint.

+5. Previous Balances: All previous balances shall be paid in full before the student may begin the next school year or a signed financial plan is provided and approved by the finance committee.